Nao's analysis results

 Conscientiousness

 Characterised by a strong sense of responsibility, consistency, keeping promises, and diligently executing plans.
 Your sincere nature likely earns you the trust of many.
-At work, you approach tasks earnestly and steadily, demonstrating tenacity to see through what you undertake.
-Research by Judge et al. at the University of Iowa indicates that individuals high in conscientiousness tend to have higher ‘job satisfaction’ and ‘occupational status’.
+At work, you approach tasks earnestly and steadily, demonstrating the tenacity to see through what you undertake to the end.
+Research by Judge et al. at the University of Iowa found that individuals high in conscientiousness tend to have higher ‘job satisfaction’ and ‘occupational status’.
 Many also report greater job satisfaction.

 Agreeableness

 You tend to score low on agreeableness.
-Those with low agreeableness are characterised by not reading the room, being competitive and challenging, not being swayed by others, and keeping to their own pace.
-As they are less concerned with others’ reactions or social expectations, they can make strong, forthright assertions.
-At times, these assertions can even save the group from a crisis.
+Those with low agreeableness are characterised by not reading the room, being competitive and challenging, not being swayed by others, and maintaining their own pace.
+As they are less concerned with others’ reactions or social standing, they can make strong, forthright assertions.
+At times, these assertions can save the group in a crisis.

 16personalities

-It might be best to view 16personalities not as an official MBTI diagnostic tool, but rather as a playful personality assessment.
+It may be best to view 16personalities not as an official MBTI diagnostic tool, but rather as a playful personality assessment.

 This is because even if such traits exist, whether one remains consistently in the same state can vary depending on the timing of the assessment.

-In that sense, the Big Five model tends to be more reliable.
+In this sense, the Big Five model tends to be more reliable.

-Regarding 16personalities analysis, in a healthy state, the result tends towards an A rating, whereas when affected by mental health issues, it leans closer to a T rating.
+Regarding 16personalities analysis: in a healthy state, the result tends towards an A rating; when affected by mental health issues, it leans closer to a T rating.

 Being an Introvert (I) aligns with the Big Five.

-Being a Natural Intuitionist (N) corresponds to high Creativity in the Big Five.
+Being an Intuitive (N) corresponds to high Creativity in the Big Five.

-The Perceiving (P) trait aligns with the “Logical” dimension in the Big Five.
+Being a Thinking (P) type aligns with high Logic in the Big Five.

-The Judging (J) trait corresponds to high “Conscientiousness” in the Big Five.
+Being a “Planner” (J) aligns with high conscientiousness in the Big Five.

-The Assertive (A) trait matches low “Agreeableness” in the Big Five.
+Being assertive (A) aligns with low agreeableness in the Big Five.

 [INTJ Personality Type (Architect) | 16Personalities www.16personalities.com](https://www.16personalities.com/ja/intj% E5%9E%8B%E3%81%AE%E6%80%A7%E6%A0%BC)